syl20bnr/nose.el/README.md

 Usage
 -------

-If your global nose isn't called `nosetests`, then you'll want to redefine `nose-global-name` to be the command that should be used.

 By default, the root of a project is found by looking for any of the files `setup.py`, `.hg` and `.git`.
 You can add files to check for to the file
 list: